lee2sman/everyday/README.md

 various frank stella-ish viz tests. light and surupy. then dark and heavy. remangling past imagery. etc.
 124
 website test of something
+125
+i coded up an amateur 1-dimensional hunt the wumpis (which i call wimpis) for hardware, the microbit, and an emulated version here that works in the browser